 Thing you’d never know: Has a film credit as a stunt double

 Victoria brings nearly a decade of strategic communications experience to her work at Bateman Group.
-With both consumer and enterprise chops, Victoria’s passion is bridging the gap between complex technologies and the stories that resonate with media.
+With both a consumer and enterprise focus, Victoria’s passion is bridging the gap between complex technologies and the stories that resonate with media.
 As a trusted leader, she guides and mentors her teams to think big and learn every day.

 A Bay Area local, Victoria graduated from San Francisco State University with a degree in Journalism and a minor in English Literature.
 You can usually find her out building up her backpacking resume, sampling new wines or curled up with a good book…or all three at once!

 Grace brings her lifelong love of planning to Bateman Group’s fintech, digital commerce and healthcare practices.Read More...

 Thing you’d never know: Mediocre cellist and beer brewer